Installation

 Install the clustermq

-package in R from CRAN (including
+package in R from CRAN.
+This will

 Alternatively you can use the remotes